 At retirement, employees who are enrolled in benefits may convert their unused hours of sick leave to pay for health, dental, vision and long term care insurance premiums into retirement.

-View current retiree insurance premium information.
+View current retiree insurance information in the 2023 Retirees Booklet.

 CalPERS Special Power Of Attorney